Are Artificial Food Colours Affecting Your Child’s Behaviour? What Parents Need to Know

 - 6 min read

-Artificial food colours are everywhere from bright breakfast cereals, colourful candies, packaged snacks, bakery items, even medicines.
-For parents already navigating attention issues, hyperactivity, picky eating, or emotional meltdowns, one question comes up repeatedly:
+Artificial food colours are everywhere, from bright breakfast cereals to colourful candies, packaged snacks, bakery items, and even medicines.
+For parents navigating attention issues, hyperactivity, picky eating, or emotional meltdowns, one question arises repeatedly:

 Are artificial food colours harming my child’s health or behaviour?
-We’ll look at what the science actually shows and what parents can realistically do.
+We’ll explore what the science shows and what parents can realistically do.

-Artificial food colours (also called synthetic food dyes) are chemically manufactured additives used to enhance or restore colour in foods.
+Artificial food colours, also known as synthetic food dyes, are chemically manufactured additives.
+They enhance or restore colour in foods.
 Common examples include:

 Red 40 (Allura Red)